 Tools – WordPress SEO by Yoast

-These used to be more obvious, but I think Yoast was probably getting too many questions about some pieces of his plugin that only 1% of people ever need to use.
-Don’t worry too much about these, but just in case… here goes.
+These used to be more obvious, but I think Yoast was probably getting too many questions about pieces of his plugin that only about 1% of people ever need to use.

-Sometimes you might have to change an important file like your .htaccess or robots.txt.
-Now be careful with those files, you can also break your entire site in those files…
+Sometimes, you might have to change an important file like your .htaccess or robots.txt.
+Be careful with those files.
+Irresponsible fiddling can break your entire site.